plabayo/learn-rust-101/README.md

 Here are some chat servers you can join to interact with this fantastic community reward.
 All of them are great places to meet other Rust developers, find help, share news or a project and also to give back to the community yourself:

-- Discord chat server for the Tokio ecosystem and its community: <https://discord.com/invite/tokio>
+- Discord chat server for the Tokio ecosystem and its community: <https://discord.com/invite/tokio>;
-- Discord chat server for the Rust community in general (has a great channel for beginners to find help, and in a very fast manner): <https://discord.com/invite/rust-lang>
+- Discord chat server for the Rust community in general (has a great channel for beginners to find help, and in a very fast manner): <https://discord.com/invite/rust-lang>;
-- zulip chat server for Rust, great for core work and advanced purposes: <https://rust-lang.zulipchat.com/>
+- zulip chat server for Rust, great for core work and advanced purposes: <https://rust-lang.zulipchat.com/>.

-project (including the Rust language and tooling) you can try to find a mentor to help you for free online in achieving this, by going to Awesome Rust Mentors: <https://rustbeginners.github.io/awesome-rust-mentors/>
+There are others of course but these are the one which are both active, inclusive, friendly and known to the authors of this guide as being a great place to be and be part of.